Michigan-Mycology/Cryptococcus-LOH-paper/README.md

 Raw sequence data is stored in NCBI SRA archive under BioProject: PRJNA700784 under the accession numbers: SRX10055646-SRX10055684.

-The primary pipeline can be found in the file:
+The primary pipeline can be found in the file: Cryptococcus_LOH_paper_analysis_pipeline.txt